-Under both summer and winter photoperiods, all carotenoids describe rhythmic abundance profiles with periods of 24h, with a p-value lower than 0.05.
-With the exception of luthein and violaxanthin, that do not maintain their rhythmicity under winter photoperiod.
+Under both summer and winter photoperiods, all carotenoids describe rhythmic abundance profiles with periods of 24h, with a p-value lower than 0.05, with the exception of lutein and violaxanthin, that do not maintain their rhythmicity under winter photoperiod.
 In general, fluctuations on carotenoids content during winter photoperiod seem to less drastic.
 (Fig. 40-A).

-Oscillating carotenoids content are in agreement with the trancriptomic and proteomic data generated.
-The generation of geranyl pyrophosphate is crucial for carotenogenesis, the most of the enzymes involved in MEP pathway present a high protein abundance level with anticipation during the night under both summer and winter photoperiod.
-The enzymes involved in the first steps of the carotenogenesis, from the generation of phytoene with PSY to the fork created by LCYε/β, have their maximum protein abundance level during the light hours during summer photoperiod.
-During winter photoperiod, a clear anticipation of those enzymes can be observed, which describe their maximum abundance level just before sunrise.
-Also the profiles of the enzymes involved in the xantophylls cycle are in agreement with zeaxanthin and violaxanthin contents.
+Oscillating carotenoids content is in agreement with the transcriptomic and proteomic data.
+The generation of geranyl pyrophosphate is crucial for carotenogenesis, the most of the enzymes involved in MEP pathway present a high protein abundance with anticipation during the night under both summer and winter photoperiod.
+The enzymes involved in the first steps of the carotenogenesis, from the generation of phytoene with PSY to the fork created by LCYε/β, have their maximum protein abundance during the light hours in summer photoperiod.
+In winter photoperiod, a clear anticipation can be observed, which describe the maximum abundance of those enzymes just before sunrise.
+Also, the profiles of the enzymes involved in the xantophylls cycle are in agreement with zeaxanthin and violaxanthin contents.
 Under summer photoperiod, the maximum protein abundance of violaxanthin de-epoxidase (VDE) match the increasing zeaxanthin content during the light hours, as well as the maximum abundance of zeaxanthin epoxidase (ZEP) match the increasing content of violaxanthin during the dark hours.
 A similar phenomenon is observed during winter photoperiod, where VDE is present during the light hours and ZEP during the dark hours (Fig. 40-B).
 However, there is not a significant amount of zeaxanthin being accumulated under winter photoperiods, instead, a high level of violaxanthin without drastic variations is maintained during diurnal cycles (Fig. 40-A).
-Xantophylls cycle is not enhancing the production of zeaxanthin due to a lack of high irradiance stress during winter photoperiod, as it has been observed in Ostreococcus and others prasinophytes under low irradiance stress conditions (Böhme et al., 2002; Guyon et al., 2018; Six et al., 2009).
+Xantophylls cycle is not enhancing the production of zeaxanthin due to a lack of high irradiance stress during winter photoperiod, as it has been observed in Ostreococcus and others prasinophytes under low irradiance (Böhme et al., 2002; Guyon et al., 2018; Six et al., 2009).
 In general, the enzymes of the β-branch pathway are coordinated to be present at a specific time of the day.
-Early in the morning βCH gene is expressed, sequentially followed by ZEP and VDE in that specific order under both photoperiods (Fig. 40-B).
+Early in the morning, βCH gene is expressed, sequentially followed by ZEP and VDE in that specific order under both photoperiods (Fig. 40-B).
 It suggests that β-branch carotenoids are transcriptionally regulated to sequentially achieve their roles at the right time.